Ghetto Dope

-Ghetto Dope is the debut studio album by American hip hop group 5th Ward Boyz.
+Ghetto Dope is the debut studio album by American hip-hop group 5th Ward Boyz.
 It was released in May 1993 through a joint venture between O.G.
 Dewey Forker's Underground Records and J. Prince's Rap-A-Lot Records with distribution via Priority Records.
 Recording sessions took place at Jungle Style Studios and at Digital Services in Houston.
 Production was handled by John Bido, Mike Dean, N.O.
-Joe, and J. Prince, who also was serving as executive producer together with Edward Russell and O.G.
+Joe, and J. Prince, who was also serving as executive producer together with Edward Russell and O.G.
 Dewey.
 It features guest appearances from Bushwick Bill, Devin the Dude and Scarface.
 Member Richard "Lo Life" Nash was absent on the project due to his imprisonment.

 The album peaked at number 176 on the Billboard 200, number 19 on the Top R&B/Hip-Hop Albums and number 26 on the Top Heatseekers.
-Its lead single, "Thanks for the Blessing", did not made it to the Billboard charts.
+Its lead single, "Thanks for the Blessing", did not make it to the Billboard charts.